EOEPCA/deployment-guide/docs/building-blocks/workspace.md

 The Workspace API always validates a Bearer token audienced for the `workspace-api` client (`authMode: gateway` in the upstream chart has no auth-free option) - steps 9.1 and 9.2 are required regardless of `OIDC_WORKSPACE_ENABLED`.
 That setting only controls whether the ingress additionally redirects unauthenticated browser requests to Keycloak login (9.2), and whether Datalab sessions get Keycloak SSO (9.3).

+!!! note
-> Before starting, ensure you have followed the [IAM Deployment Guide](./iam/main-iam.md) and have a Keycloak instance running.
+    Before starting, ensure you have followed the [IAM Deployment Guide](./iam/main-iam.md) and have a Keycloak instance running.

 #### 9.1 Create Keycloak Client